Tomen/plaza/frontend/docs/user-flow.md

 When a user posts a message without an existing profile.

-**Note:** Standalone (in-app wallet) users get their profile auto-created immediately after wallet setup (see Flow 1).
+**Note:** Users must be connected first (see Flow 0).
+Standalone (in-app wallet) users get their profile auto-created immediately after wallet setup (see Flow 1).
 This flow primarily applies to browser wallet users who send a message before creating a profile via AccountModal.

 ```
-1. User clicks send on a message
+1. User is connected and clicks send on a message
+2. handleSendMessage checks if wallet is connected (requireWallet)
-2. handleSendMessage checks if profile exists
+3. handleSendMessage checks if profile exists
-3. If no profile:
+4. If no profile:
    a.
 Toast shows "Creating profile..."
    b. createDefaultProfile() is called on UserRegistry contract
    c.
 Profile is created with display name = "0x" + first 8 hex chars of address